-Phase 1: Isolation Skills Training
+Isolation Skills Training

-We begin with identifying the individual skills which will be required for successful, safe operation of vehicles by Law Enforcement and First Responders.
+We begin with identifying the individual skills which will be required for the successful, safe operation of vehicles by Law Enforcement and First Responders.
 Training in this phase isolates individual skills within single events, coupled with proper judgment and decision making repetition and recurrence in order to establish a “conditioned reaction” of individual fundamental skills.
 Many of these skills are not limited to just the operation of a vehicle, but also play an important role in the overall performance of one’s duties as a law enforcement officer.

 FAAC scripts commonly associated with this level of training are identified as “Acclimation”, “Skill Builders”, “Scan and Assess”, “Mirror Checks”, “Situation Assessment”, “Radio Operation” and “Risk Recognition”.

-Phase 2: Vehicle Operations Training
+Vehicle and Pump Operations Training

-Phase 3: Emergency Response and Pursuit Training
+Emergency Response and Pursuit Training

 The overarching theme introduced at this level of vehicle operation is “A Controlled Response to a Crisis Situation” and the theory of “Managing” a situation rather than attempting to “Control” it.

-Phase 4: The Driving Force
+The Driving Force (for police)

-Transition between the two simulators can begin or end at either the Driving Simulator or the Force Options (human interaction) Simulator.
+The transition between the two simulators can begin or end at either the Driving Simulator or the Force Options (human interaction) Simulator.
 A third level of training opportunity of “physical exertion” can be added to test and/or challenge a student’s ability to control their breathing, blood pressure and/or stress.
 This additional dimension of training further affords the student the opportunity to practice de-escalation, control, decision and judgment skills as well as demonstrate the skills required for a safe and successful “driving” and “human interaction” situation so often presented to law enforcement professionals.